caolan/async/README.md

 __Arguments__

 * `tasks` - An object.
 Each of its properties is either a function or an array of requirements, with the function itself the last item in the array.
 The object's key of a property serves as the name of the task defined by that property, i.e. can be used when specifying requirements for other tasks.
-The function receives one or two arguments:
+The function receives one or two arguments: (For versions earlier than rc 2.0.0 the order of each task property's function arguments are reversed.
+Ex. `(callback, result)`)
-  Note: rc 2.0 has switched the order of these arguments.
-Prior versions should use the order of (callback, results)
   * a `results` object, containing the results of the previously executed functions, only passed if the task has any dependencies,
   * a `callback(err, result)` function, which must be called when finished, passing an `error` (which can be `null`) and the result of the function's execution.
 * `concurrency` - An optional `integer` for determining the maximum number of tasks that can be run in parallel.
 By default, as many as possible.